 (See also Overview of Lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
-These... read more and Non-Hodgkin Lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers that develop in B or T cells (lymphocytes).
+These... read more and Non-Hodgkin Lymphoma Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers of types of white blood cell called lymphocytes.
 Often, lymph nodes in the neck, under the arms, or in the groin enlarge rapidly and painlessly... read more .)

-The cause of Hodgkin lymphoma is unknown, but exposure to the Epstein-Barr virus may play a role in some people.
+The cause of Hodgkin lymphoma is unknown, but exposure to the Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
+The virus is spread through kissing.
+Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more may play a role in some people.
 There may also be a hereditary association.
 Although there are some families in which more than one person has Hodgkin lymphoma, it is not contagious.
 There are no genetic screening tests, and routine screening of children or siblings is not recommended.

 Other people at risk for Hodgkin lymphoma include those with

 Inherited immunodeficiency syndromes such as ataxia-telangiectasia Ataxia-Telangiectasia Ataxia-telangiectasia is a hereditary disorder characterized by incoordination, dilated capillaries, and an immunodeficiency that causes increased susceptibility to infections.
-In children with... read more , Klinefelter syndrome Klinefelter Syndrome Klinefelter syndrome is a sex chromosome abnormality in which boys are born with two X chromosomes plus one Y (XXY).
-Klinefelter syndrome occurs when a boy has one extra X chromosome.
-Boys may... read more , Chédiak-Higashi syndrome Chédiak-Higashi Syndrome Chédiak-Higashi syndrome is a very rare hereditary disorder characterized by recurrent bacterial respiratory and other infections and lack of pigment in the hair, eyes, and skin (albinism).... read more , and Wiskott-Aldrich syndrome Wiskott-Aldrich Syndrome Wiskott-Aldrich syndrome is a hereditary immunodeficiency disorder characterized by abnormal antibody (immunoglobulin) production, T-cell (lymphocyte) malfunction, a low platelet count, and... read more
+In children with... read more , Klinefelter syndrome Klinefelter Syndrome Klinefelter syndrome is a sex chromosome abnormality in which boys are born with two or more X chromosomes, instead of one, and one Y (XXY).
+Klinefelter syndrome occurs when a boy has one extra... read more , Chédiak-Higashi syndrome Chédiak-Higashi Syndrome Chédiak-Higashi syndrome is a very rare hereditary disorder characterized by recurrent bacterial respiratory and other infections and lack of pigment in the hair, eyes, and skin (albinism).... read more , and Wiskott-Aldrich syndrome Wiskott-Aldrich Syndrome Wiskott-Aldrich syndrome is a hereditary immunodeficiency disorder characterized by abnormal antibody (immunoglobulin) production, T-cell (lymphocyte) malfunction, a low platelet count, and... read more

 Acquired immunodeficiency caused by disorders such as HIV infection or drugs used after solid organ transplantation